mindkin/hourfleet/docs/howitworks.md

 Only when the above requirements are met, will the car appear in the search results (and on the map) as 'Available'.

-Cars that do not meet all these requirements, but are fully registered, appear in the search results (and on the map) as 'Coming Soon', and cannot be booked or used.
+Cars that do not meet all these requirements, but are fully registered (The app displays green ticks and checklists to help you see what is still missing here), will appear in the search results (and on the map) as 'Coming Soon', but cannot be booked or used.

 > Note: At any time, any of the car's verifications and any of the car owners' verifications may become unverified (some are time based, some are action based - see [Verifications](#verifications) for more details), at which point the car becomes unavailable, and disappears from the list of 'available' cars in search results (still visible on the 'unavailable' cars in search results.